Ausawin2016/seattlePowerAppers/outlines/advancedMetrics.md

 ### View AppInsights Logs and Metrics

 - Navigate back to the `Overview` screen of your AppInsights service in Azure
+- **NOTE:** The default metric cards will not show any data.
+Don't be confused by this.
+We'll dig into other reports to see the metrics.
 - Click `Workbooks` then `Analysis of Page Views`
 ![](./2020-02-27-22-23-37.png)
 - Scroll through the available analytics and be amazed!